New Commonwealth Society

-The New Commonwealth was an international organisation created in London in 1932 with branches in France and Germany.
-It advocated pacifism, disarmament and multilateral resolution of conflicts through political lobbying and different publications.
+The New Commonwealth was an international organisation created in London in 1932 with branches in France, Germany and the United States.
+It advocated pacifism, disarmament and multilateral resolution of conflicts through political lobbying and a variety of publications.
+Unlike similar organisations, the German branch of the New Commonwealth Society was allowed to promote its ideas and continue its activities in Nazi Germany until it was dissolved in mid-1938.